 8. Coffee.
 There has been a lot of debate about coffee being a healthy food for health promotion.
 There is no question that coffee has strong natural anti-inflammatory properties that are on par with your cup of hot cocoa.
 However, many have argued against its impact

 There must be a thousand and one ways to chow down these days.
 When you do, you want to make each calorie count.
 Eating the right kinds of foods at the proper amount and proportions is a key strategy to enhance your overall wellness and your brain health.
 The evidence is clear and the proof goes beyond just being anecdotal.
-So, eat to your brain’s health starting today.
+You can even read lions mane brain health studies for even more inforamtion.
+So, eat for your brain’s health starting today!

 I’m Nicole Jones and I am a post-graduate and health blogger.
 I have over a decade of experience in researching and writing as a profession and as a passion.
 I am a health blogger who loves to write articles for health related topics in power of self-motivation.
 A person, according to me, is perceived by others in the same way a person perceives himself or herself.
 I enjoy in writing the feedbacks regarding various health related products.